MorgothCreator/mSdk/SDK_Probe_AM335x/DevKit8600/README.md

 7) MMC/SD module and attach LED1to wach activity of memory card.

-8) USB0 and USB1 in MSC Host mode.
+8) USB0 and USB1 in MSC Host mode, and will connect the LED2 to watch the activity of this two USB modules..

 9) Init Lcd screen for 480x272 display with resistive touchscreen.